Sujalshetty1234567890/SKILLLAB_PROR-2026-SignalScope/README.md

 What makes your project original?

 **Response:**
-`The Square waves are generated on Graphic LCD, making it fun to work with rather than the traditional ways,
+`The Tradtional methods are really Complex, amking it hard, hence we created thuis project to deliver an Easy and Interesting, using ESP32, Arduino, and FPGA Boolean board`

 ---